31 minutes a km! My first long sea swim

 The return leg seemed to take forever.
 I was passed by a number of the 3-mile swimmers, some of whom swam extremely close to me.

 Towards the turn, I could see lots of people on jet skis riding about.
 Although the logical part of me knew that I had on a striking coloured hat and that there were marshals around, I became a bit paranoid that I might meet an untimely end being hit by some sort of craft.

 Eventually, it was time to head back to the beach.
 I was feeling exhausted and was ready to divorce Stuart for convincing me to join in with this madness.
 Two three-mile swimmers passed me, but I had no energy to try to keep up with them even for 5 seconds.

 The water was very clear and it looked like I could touch the bottom with my hands.
 I wasn’t sure how soon I could stand up or whether I was expected to swim as close to the beach as possible.
 With about 15m to go, I stood up and waded to the beach.
 I’d done it!

-One of the marshals put a medal around my neck, but I felt so shattered and numb that I was unable to do or say anything.
+One of the marshals put a medal around my neck.
+I felt so shattered and numb that I was unable to do or say anything.
 I barely spoke for 10 minutes.
-My legs and arms were not as tired as after running a marathon, but the adrenaline caused by my fear throughout the event meant that I found it mentally exhausting.
+My legs and arms were not as tired as after running a marathon.
+However, the adrenaline caused by my fear throughout the event meant that I found it mentally exhausting.